 The discharge must not cause the loss of greater than 1/2-acre of non-tidal waters of the United States, including the loss of no more than 300 linear feet of stream bed, unless for intermittent and ephemeral stream beds the district engineer waives the 300 linear foot limit by making a written determination concluding that the discharge will result in minimal adverse effects.
-This NWP does not authorize discharges into non-tidal wetlands adjacent to tidal waters.
-This NWP does not authorize discharges of dredged or fill material for the construction of new stormwater management facilities in perennial streams.
+This NNP does not authorize discharges into non-tidal wetlands adjacent to tidal waters.
+This NNP does not authorize discharges into non-tidal material for the construction of new stormwater management facilities in perennial streams.

 Notification: For the construction of new stormwater management facilities, or the expansion of existing stormwater management facilities, the permittee must submit a pre-construction notification to the district engineer prior to commencing the activity.
 (See general condition 31.)
 Maintenance activities do not require pre-construction notification if they are limited to restoring the original design capacities of the stormwater management facility.
-(See general condition 404)
+(Section 404)

 44. Mining Activities.
 Discharges of dredged or fill material into non-tidal waters of the United States for mining activities, except for coal mining activities.
-The discharge must not cause the loss of greater than 1/2-acre of non-tidal waters of the United States, including the loss of no more than 300 linear feet of stream bed, unless for intermittent and ephemeral stream beds the district engineer waives the 300 linear foot limit by making a written determination concluding that the discharge will result in minimal adverse effects.
+The discharge must not cause the loss of greater than 1/2-acre of non-tidal waters of the United States, including the cause the loss of greater than 1/2-acre of non-tidal waters of the United States, including the loss of no more than 300 linear feet of stream bed, unless for intermittent and ephemeral stream beds the district engineer waives the 300 linear foot limit by making a written determination concluding that the discharge will result in minimal adverse effects.
 This NWP does not authorize discharges into non-tidal wetlands adjacent to tidal waters.